Events

 Adding a new Event definition

-The Events panel allows the user with possibility to create new Events by clicking the Add toolbar button.
+The Events panel allows the user the possibility to create new Events by clicking the Add toolbar button.
 The Add new Event functionality is only available for users having the Manage Events permission enabled.

 The Add Event button